pi-apps/pi-blazor/Readme.md

 Settings is done!

 Now you will need to create some class to deal with PiNetwork callbacks.
-This class mus be extended from abstract class PiNetworkClientBlazor.
+This class must be extended from abstract class PiNetworkClientBlazor.
 You will need to override methods to your needs.
 In example bellow your bussiness logic handler is IOrderServices.